conduktor/conduktor-docs/docs/gateway/concepts/service-accounts-authentication-authorization.md

 | `KAFKA_MANAGED`   | SASL\_PLAINTEXT                                                         |                  ❌                 |                     ✅                    |
 |                   | SASL\_SSL                                                               |                  ❌                 |                     ✅                    |

-:::warning
+:::warning[Deprecated protocols]
-⚠️ As of [Gateway 3.10.0](/changelog/Gateway-3.10.0), the `DELEGATED_XXX` security protocols have been deprecated in favour of the security mode, set by an additional environment variable `GATEWAY_SECURITY_MODE`.
-These values remain supported for backward compatibility but plan to be deprecated, and are no longer the recommendation for new configurations.
+As of [Gateway v3.10.0](/changelog/Gateway-3.10.0), the `DELEGATED_XXX` security protocols have been deprecated in favour of the security mode, set by an additional environment variable `GATEWAY_SECURITY_MODE`.
+These values remain supported for backward compatibility but will be deprecated in future and are no longer the recommendation for new configurations.

-If you are using `DELEGATED` security protocols review the [Security Mode Migration Guide](/gateway/how-to/migration-guide-to-security-mode).
+If you're using `DELEGATED` security protocols, [review the security mode migration guide](/gateway/how-to/migration-guide-to-security-mode).
 :::

 ### Anonymous authentication